Introduction

 Blue-Green Deployment

-Blue-green deployment runs two identical production environments.
+Blue-green deployment runs two identical production environments in parallel.
 One (blue) serves traffic, the other (green) is idle.
 You deploy to the idle environment, test it, then switch traffic from blue to green.

 How it works: